privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 mark
 ....

-**Mark** makes it possible to mark single or multiple tokens in order to carry out further actions with them later.
+**Mark** makes it possible to mark the found tokens in order to carry out further actions with them later.

 The tokens are marked by setting a tokeninfo-key and an associated tokininfo-value.